 installed in place of the receptacle sockets.

 PL-type Shell Problems - When these types of plugs were new, the inner bakelite plug would just slide out of the shell.
 There was a ground screw that held the shell in place.
 Apparently, after 80+ years of existence, some of these shells have become permanently attached to the bakelite plug.
-In moderately "stuck" cases, the bakelite plug can be pushed out of the shell by using a 0.250" rod that's inserted through the cable hole and tapped with a small hammer to push the plug out of the shell.
+In moderately "stuck" cases, the bakelite plug can be pushed out of the shell by using a 3/16" diameter rod that's inserted through the cable hole and tapped with a small hammer to push the plug out of the shell.
 For best results, use a machinist's vise and place the edges of the aluminum shell just supported by the open jaws with the bakelite plug facing down.
 Now, tap the rod much harder and the bakelite plug should come loose.
 As the plug starts to come out, adjust the jaws to just clear the bakelite so the aluminum shell has good support.
 In most cases, this last method will work.
 But, in severe cases, it appears as though corrosion or some other process has reduced the inner diameter of the shell and has also created porosities that seem to "grab onto" the bakelite making easy removal impossible.
-To remove the bakelite plug I had to slice a slit in the aluminum shell using a Dremel tool being careful to not slice into the bakelite.
+In two cases, to remove the bakelite plug, I had to slice a slit in the aluminum shell using a Dremel tool being careful to not slice into the bakelite.
 Be sure to orient the slit near the screw mounting hole so the slit doesn't show when the plug is installed into its matching box connector when the cable is completed.
 Once the slit has been cut, then spread open the slit to expand the ID of the shell.
 This then allows the bakelite plug to be removed.
 To reinstall the bakelite plug will require some sizing of the inner part of the shell and the outer surface of the bakelite plug (using a file) to get a fit that will allow easy removal of the bakelite plug from the shell in the future.
-This problem seemed to affect several of the PL-type plugs with four requiring the "slit trick" to extract the bakelite plug.
+This "stuck" problem seemed to affect several of the PL-type plugs with two requiring the "slit trick" to extract the bakelite plug.
 The other stuck plugs were removed by tapping the rod with the plug on a machinist's vise trick which, luckily, works most of the time.

 One other important connection is the 4-40 screw and lock washer that seems to only secure the shell.
 However, this screw (when installed) also connects the shell to the ground pin on each type of PL-plug which then connects the shield of the cable on each end to system ground.